Toric ideals and diagonal 2-minors: Introduction

 An interesting problem is to determine when an ideal generated by binomials is the toric ideal $I_{H}$ associated to a finite graph $H$.
 In \cite{OH} H. Ohsugi and T. Hibi consider it for the class of ideals generated by adjacent 2-minors.
-In this paper, we study the above problem for ideals generated by diagonal 2-minors.
-More precisely we prove the following:\\

-\textbf{Theorem 3.7.} Let $G$ be a simple graph on the vertex set $\{1,\ldots,n\}$.
-Then there exists a finite simple graph $H$ such that $P_{G}$ is the toric ideal associated to $H$, i.e. $P_{G}=I_{H}$, if and only if every connected component of $G$ has at most one cycle.\\
+In section 3 we study the above problem for ideals generated by diagonal 2-minors.
+More precisely, Theorem \ref{Th1 Toric} asserts that, given a connected graph $G$, there exists a finite simple graph $H$ such that $P_{G}=I_{H}$ if and only if $G$ has at most one cycle.

-The proof of Theorem 3.7 is constructive, namely we explicitly determine a graph $H$ with the above property.

-The problem of finding homogeneous ideals which possess quadratic Gr{\"o}bner bases has been studied by many authors on commutative algebra, see for example \cite{HP}, \cite{OH2}, \cite{PRS}.
-It is well known that if a homogeneous ideal $I \subset S$, where $S$ is a polynomial ring, has a quadratic Gr{\"o}bner basis, then the ring $S/I$ is Koszul.
-A case of particular interest is that of toric ideals associated to graphs.
-The class of bipartite graphs was studied in \cite{OH1} where they determine all toric ideals which have quadratic Gr{\"o}bner bases.
-However, if the graph is not bipartite, it is generally unknown when the toric ideal has a quadratic Gr{\"o}bner basis.
 Our approach produces new examples of non-bipartite graphs $H$ such that the toric ideal $I_{H}$ has a quadratic Gr{\"o}bner basis.

-As another application of Theorem 3.7, we characterize in graph theoretical terms the elements of the universal Gr{\"o}bner basis of $P_{G}$, when $G$ is a connected graph with at most one cycle.
-Moreover we explicitly calculate the number of elements and the maximum degree in the universal Gr{\"o}bner basis of $P_{G}$ in 2 cases: \begin{enumerate} \item[(1)] $G$ is a star graph, \item[(2)] $G$ is a path graph. \end{enumerate}
+Moreover, using Theorem \ref{Th1 Toric} and Theorem 3.4 in \cite{Tata-Tho}, we characterize in graph theoretical terms the elements of the universal Gr{\"o}bner basis of $P_{G}$, under the assumption that $G$ is a connected graph with at most one cycle.